 The basics and goal of any audit should be to:

 - if the entity can continue on its “as is” form or needs alterations to align to your business goals

 - if the entity can continue on its “as is” form or needs to be removed.

 - implement the actions decided on the first step to make the audit succesful.

 Before we dive into the meat of this guide, it’s essential to understand the basics of a content audit.
 Conducting a content audit involves examining all the content on your website or blog, categorizing it, and assessing it for its value, relevance, and performance.

 A content audit helps you to understand by getting answers to some of the key questions about your content strategy, such as:

-- Is the webiste user friendly and some keys metrics like bounce rates are above or below average
+- Is the website user-friendly and some keys metrics like bounce rates are above or below average?